AroneyS/binchicken-installation/README.md

 This repository serves as a fully worked (containerised) example for the installation of the [Bin Chicken software package](https://aroneys.github.io/binchicken/) on a Linux system.

 If you are simply attempting to install Bin Chicken on your own system, you should follow the instructions on the [Bin Chicken website](https://aroneys.github.io/binchicken/).
-Instructions there include for installing Bin Chicken via dockerhub, which produces an optimised (and pre-built) image.
-Use that one if the intention is to use Bin Chicken on your data.

 The repository here is simply intended to show installation in a containerised environment free from the Bin Chicken authors' specific computing environment.